alejandra66/-GWU-ARL-FSF-PT-10-2019-U-C/03-javascript/01-Activities/22-PseudoCode/Solved/pseudocode-rps.md

    * If user ties then we add one to their ties.

-5. The user then presses r, p, or s to play again.
+5. Prompt user to play again.